gregwhitaker/bintray-publish-example/README.md

 ## Publishing the Example
 The example is setup to publish automatically, via [TravisCI](https://travis-ci.org/), when you create a release tag on the master branch.

+The first publish will always fail as there is no way to sync to Maven Central without first syncing the Bintray repository with JCenter.
+After the first failed publish, login to Bintray and click the "Sync with JCenter" button in each of the repositories you are trying to publish.
+Once Bintray support has approved the request you should be able to sync with Maven Central.

 ## Bugs and Feedback
 For bugs, questions, and discussions please use the [Github Issues](https://github.com/gregwhitaker/bintray-publish-example/issues).